4 Hot Kitchen Design Trends

 With the move toward a more modern kitchen, cabinets and drawers are increasingly sans pulls and knobs, creating a more linear, clean look.
 Come to find out, cabinet and drawer handles are more of a choice than a necessity; and thanks to hardware manufacturers’ new technology, cabinets and drawers will never be the same again.

-Not every kitchen can pull off this look, but if you want to add a simple, chic handless design, there are several ways to go about it.
-Hydraulic, easy-close cabinet doors, push-to-open doors, and custom options are all viable options that will add function and sleekness to your kitchen design.
+Not every kitchen can pull off this look.
+Nonetheless, if you want to add a simple, chic handless design, there are several ways to go about it.
+Hydraulic, easy-close cabinet doors, push-to-open doors, and custom options are all viable routes to take.
+They will certainly add function and sleekness to your kitchen design.

 Classic black and white

 Some looks fade as time passes, but the classic black-and-white kitchen is here to stay.
 This high contrast look of stark white cabinets against black granite countertops and hardware remains one of the most timeless and adaptable kitchen designs.
-This trend can be tailored to fit almost every kitchen theme.
+In fact, this trend can be tailored to fit almost every kitchen theme.
 The bottom line: You just can’t go wrong with white.

 Whether you want to go modern, traditional or rustic, black and white will work with your design scheme.
 The easiest way to pull off black and white in the kitchen is to add warmth in the form of rustic hardwood floors, natural stone counters, and rich-wooded islands.
 A softer white leans closer to the rustic side while a stark white oozes modernity.